 Scanners or imagers

-Laserax laser systems can be fitted with an imager that takes a picture of the marking and store it for future reference.
+Laserax laser systems can be fitted with an imager that takes a picture of the marking and display it on a LCD screen.
 It can analyse the picture and provide a contrast score for quality control purposes.
 Should anything happen that would reduce the quality of the markings an alarm can go off to warn supervisors.

 3- The enclosures

 Nobody expects the intensity of energy that can tear out metal from an aluminum part or weld two plastics pieces together to be harmless to the eye or skin.
 Laserax enclosures are designed to make high-power lasers 100% safe for workers and passersby.
 Laserax’s enclosures prevent the laser beam, incident, reflected or diffused, from ever escaping the enclosure.
-We have developed three types of laser safety enclosures.
+We have developed three types of laser safety enclosures: the laser safety enclosure for conveyor, the standalone laser safety enclosure and the open-air enclosure.

 Laser safety enclosure for conveyor